Find Affordable College Courses

 In addition to its great value ranking, ECU is in the top 10% of all schools on our Best Economics Schools in North Carolina list.

-Full Economics at East Carolina University Report
+Read full report on Economics at East Carolina University

 $7,319 Average Tuition & Fees

 With a ranking of #7, University of North Carolina at Asheville did quite well on this year’s best value schools for economics students.
-UNCA is a small public school located in the city of Asheville.
+UNCA is a small public school located in the small city of Asheville.

 Read More…

-In-state tuition fees for undergraduate students at NC State are $9,131 per year.
+The average tuition and fees for an in-state undergraduate at NC State are $9,131 a year.

 #10